NTB3S/K8s/README.md

 ### Firewall Configuration
 Each new Oracle Cloud instance has a default firewall configuration.
 To ensure your cluster operates correctly, you need to adjust some rules.

-Run the `firewallSetup.sh` script or execute the following instructions:
+Run the `./setup-nodes/firewallSetup.sh` script or execute the following instructions:
 ```sh
 ## Save existing rules
 sudo iptables-save > ~/iptables-rules